Meatballs in a Crockpot

-It never fails, when I bring them I get asked for the recipe.
-These are always the first appetizer to go!
+It never fails, when I bring these meatballs, I *always* get asked for the recipe and these are always the first appetizer to go!
+With only 5 minutes of prep, this recipe is one you’ll want to have as your go-to appetizer recipe.

 They’re tender and juicy and packed with flavor.
 With very little mess and clean, up these easy meatballs will be an instant favorite that you’ll want to add to your family meal plan.